College Contact: Pharmacy Practice

 Dispensing a Multi-Medication Compliance Aid

 The medications used in the compliance aid are to be dispensed for the entire prescribed quantity, unless otherwise indicated by the patient or prescriber.(2) The quantities of “PRN” medications are established in collaboration with the prescriber and patient and should be dispensed in a separate container.
 The patient or his or her agent must give written consent to dispense the patient’s medication in a multi-medication compliance aid, including a note that the compliance aid may not be child resistant, if relevant.
 It is recommended that consent be reviewed on a yearly basis and updated as required.
 The compliance aid is to be modified promptly when changes are made to the patient’s drug therapy regimen.
-Medications which are returned to the pharmacy cannot be re-dispensed to another patient: however, the member may accept the return of medications for repackaging for the same patient where a change in therapy has occurred.
-If the member relies on his or her independent authority to renew or adapt a medication contained within the compliance aid, the member must notify the prescriber and update the consent and treatment plan, including the clinical rationale for the change as outlined in the College’s Initiating, Adapting and Renewing Prescriptions.
+Medications which are returned to the pharmacy cannot be re-dispensed to another patient: however, the registrant may accept the return of medications for repackaging for the same patient where a change in therapy has occurred.
+If the registrant relies on his or her independent authority to renew or adapt a medication contained within the compliance aid, the registrant must notify the prescriber and update the consent and treatment plan, including the clinical rationale for the change as outlined in the College’s Initiating, Adapting and Renewing Prescriptions.

 All container identification markings required by legislation apply to compliance packages.(3) Labeling includes the information that would appear if each drug had been dispensed in individual vials, in addition to a description of the shape, and colour of the tablet or capsule in a manner that meets the needs of the patient.
 The label indicates the dosing specifications for each medication, including day and time, with an emphasis on those medications that are taken at different frequencies, i.e. bisphosphonates.
 Each package is sequentially numbered where appropriate.